var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 Calculating the offset amount is therefore a matter of comparing the tax amounts calculated before and after the inclusion of the lump sums in the attributable years.

-Note: An amendment set forth in the 2023 Federal Budget excludes eligible lump sum payments in arrears from the Medicare levy from 1 July 2024.
+An amendment (first announced in the 2023-24 Budget) excludes eligible lump sum payments in arrears from the Medicare levy from 1 July 2024.

 Payments which qualify for the delayed income tax offset.